 Terramin has a clear focus on growing a production pipeline of base and precious metal projects close to infrastructure and with low capital and operating costs.
-Consistent with this focus, the Group holds a number of highly prospective mineral deposits and exploration tenements across South Australia and Algeria.
+Consistent with this focus, the Group holds several highly prospective mineral deposits and exploration tenements across South Australia and Algeria.